Ivan the Terrible (1945 film): Ivan as Stalin

-The film has been interpreted as a defence of Stalin as well.
-In Aleksandr Solzhenitsyn's 1962 novel One Day in the Life of Ivan Denisovich, two characters debate the merits of Ivan the Terrible; one of them describes Eisenstein as "an ass-kisser who followed orders like a dog".
-Richard Taruskin wrote that the film "conveyed as poisonous a message as art has ever been asked to monger...'Ivan the Terrible,' film and score alike, is dedicated to the proposition that abstract historical purposes justify bloody acts in the here and now."
-Katerina Clark wrote that Ivan's reign in the film was an allegory for Stalin's rule, and that it asserted Stalin's greatness as a unifier of the country.
-One reviewer for Time magazine wrote that although Eisenstein presented Ivan, and therefore Stalin, as a paranoiac and power maniac, that "it cannot be said that Eisenstein is protesting the horror and the madness he portrays.
+The film has been interpreted as a defense of Stalin as well.
+In the Soviet writer Aleksandr Solzhenitsyn's 1962 novel One Day in the Life of Ivan Denisovich, two characters debate the merits of Ivan the Terrible; one of them describes Eisenstein as "an ass-kisser who followed orders like a dog".
+Critic Richard Taruskin wrote that the film "is dedicated to the proposition that abstract historical purposes justify bloody acts in the here and now."
+Scholar Katerina Clark wrote that Ivan's reign in the film was an allegory for Stalin's rule, and that it asserted Stalin's greatness as a unifier of the country.
+One reviewer for Time magazine wrote that although Eisenstein presents Ivan, and therefore Stalin, as a paranoiac and power maniac, "it cannot be said that Eisenstein is protesting the horror and the madness he portrays.
 He seems rather...to be trying to explain to himself the hideous paradox that Stalin, in 1943, had become Russia's savior."

 Historicity

+Eisenstein wrote in 1941 that he aimed to challenge the negative interpretations of Ivan, and to depict him as a wise and able statesman.
+He also wrote that his depiction of the tsar was not intended to whitewash him or to depict him as less harsh than he was, but rather to show him "in the whole range of his activity and the struggle for the state of Muscovy."
+Historian Joan Neuberger argued that contrary to his official position, Eisenstein had no intention to glorify Ivan, as he chose to focus on the oprichnina and the bloodiest years of Ivan's reign, while completely excluding his positive reforms from the film.

 Eisenstein was generally uninterested in maintaining historical accuracy in his films, and took liberties with historical fact to develop his narrative.
-He replaced Metropolitan Macarius and Sylvester with Metropolitan Philip and Pimen of Novgorod, who oppose the tsar in the film.
-He invented a romance between Prince Kurbsky and Anastasia to create personal strife for Ivan, and to give Kurbsky a reason to resent and envy him.
-Additionally, Pimen of Novgorod was never Metropolitan of Moscow, the character of the holy fool Nikola is entirely fictional, and there is no historical evidence that Yefrosinya Staritskaya poisoned Anastasia Romanovna.
+He replaced Metropolitan Macarius and Sylvester, the historical allies of Ivan, with Metropolitan Philip II and Pimen of Novgorod, who oppose the tsar in the film.
+He invented romantic tension between Prince Kurbsky and Anastasia to create personal strife for Ivan, and to give Kurbsky a reason to resent and envy him.
+There is no historical evidence that Yefrosinya Staritskaya poisoned Anastasia Romanovna; Pyotr Volynets did not kill Vladimir Staritsky, and several characters, such as the holy fool Nikola, are invented for the film.